 - Get your green scrubber and scrub hard underneath the rim, and inside the toilet bowl.
 It is easier to get the bowl clean if you remove the water from the bowl first.
 You can remove the water from the bowl by bunching up some paper towels and soaking up the water then throw the paper towels away.

 - When you’re finished cleaning the toilet bowl, flush the chain and use a toilet brush or cloth to rinse away any residue.

 - With a clean, dry cloth, dry and polish all the surfaces you’ve just cleaned.

 - Check for dust or hairs and remove or buff if necessary.

-Here’s a quick video tutorial where I show you how to clean a toilet without using bleach.
+Here’s a quick video tutorial where I show you how to clean a toilet without using a brush

 How do I remove toilet bowl stains and hard water stains in the toilet?